kdx7214/ListDVD/README.md

 # ListDVD

 A program to read title and track information from a DVD.
+If there are mistakes or you have updated information, please open an issue and I'll update as I can.

 ## **DVD Layout:**